marttinm/playwright-auto-healer/README.md

 ## Features

-- **AI-powered healing**: Uses Google Gemini to suggest new selectors when tests fail
+- **AI-powered healing**: Uses AI (currently Google Gemini, with support for other providers planned) to suggest new selectors when tests fail
 - **Automatic retry**: Seamlessly retries with healed selectors
 - **Healing visibility**: See exactly what selectors were healed and get update suggestions
 - **Auto PR creation**: Optionally creates GitHub PRs with fixes